How To Calm Yourself Down – 5 Ways To Relax Your Mind, Body & Soul

 When the mind can’t rest neither can the body.
 Stress can overstimulate the mind causing it to have trouble shutting off for sleep.

-Anxiety can cause racing thoughts due to a variety of factors, such as stress at home or at work.
-Those dealing with large amounts of stress find themselves suffering from insomnia.
 A number of different factors can contribute to insomnia or sleep difficulty.
 According to Johns Hopkins Medicine, other causes can include chronic pain, depression, hormonal changes, medications, or medical conditions such as thyroid disease, acid reflux, or asthma.

 Everyday Ways To Relax & Unwind

-The last thing you want to hear someone say when you’re feeling pressured, anxious, terrified, or nervous — or when you have the want to lash out is, “Just calm down.”.
+The last thing you want to hear someone say when you’re feeling pressured, anxious, terrified, or nervous — or when you have the want to lash out is, “Just calm down”.

 Try these 5 self-soothing techniques that can really be helpful, and done quickly.